 that I have great sorrow and unceasing grief in my heart.Romans 9:2(NASB)

-Reading through this magnificent treatise, one is increasingly aware of the sinfulness of man; the terrible consequences of sin; the need for forgiveness; our lack of righteousness for all a stark realisation that all are guilty - Jew and Gentile alike, and judgement and punishment is God's only recourse to sin.
+Reading through this magnificent treatise, one is increasingly aware of the sinfulness of man, the terrible consequences of sin, the need for forgiveness, our lack of righteousness, a stark realisation that all are guilty - Jew and Gentile alike, and judgement and punishment is God's only recourse to sin.

-As one digests the truth of Romans and realise that faith is the one and only means to salvation, Paul anticipates many questions that must be raised... what about the Jews who were under the Law and rejected their Messiah?
-Are the Jews still part of God's plan and what about the kingdom promised to Abraham?
+As one digests the truth of Romans and realises that faith is the one and only means to salvation, Paul anticipates many questions that must be raised... what about the Jews who were under the Law and rejected their Messiah?
+Are the Jews still part of God's plan?
+What about the kingdom promised to Abraham?
 Has their calling been cancelled or simply postponed?
 How can you reconcile the teachings from Moses with New Testament doctrine?
 Are Israel no longer God's people and how can you reconcile Israel with the Church?
 Does God have a future plan for Israel or has the Church replaced her?

-Paul wisely anticipated these questions and gave a thorough exposition of Israel's role in God's plan - past (chapter 9), present (chapter 10) and future (chapter 11).
-Paul was Christ's chosen apostle to the Gentiles, but was fiercely accused, during his lifetime and even into this present age... of despising his Jewish heritage; rejecting God's chosen people; teaching doctrine that conflicted with the Scriptures, He is even accused by some of being a false prophet!
+Paul wisely anticipated these questions and gave a thorough exposition of Israel's role in God's plan - past (chapter 9) present (chapter 10) and future (chapter 11).
+Paul was Christ's chosen apostle to the Gentiles, but was fiercely accused during his lifetime and even into this present age of despising his Jewish heritage, rejecting God's chosen people, and teaching doctrine that conflicted with the Scriptures.
+He is even accused by some of being a false prophet!

 Paul begins this section by appealing to his readers by saying, "I am telling the truth in Christ.
 I am not lying.
-My conscience testifies with me in the Holy Spirit, that I have great sorrow and unceasing grief in my heart - for my kinsmen according to the flesh".
-Pau's heart was not only very tender towards his Jewish brethren, but demonstrated incredible concern for his fellow countrymen.
-His desire was that they come to a knowledge of the truth of the gospel of God, rather than continue to buy into an incorrect understanding of salvation - which is not by keeping the Law but by faith in Christ.
+My conscience testifies with me in the Holy Spirit, that I have great sorrow and unceasing grief in my heart - for my kinsmen according to the flesh."
+Paul's heart was not only very tender towards his Jewish brethren, but demonstrated incredible concern for his fellow countrymen.
+His desire was that they come to a knowledge of the truth of the gospel of God, rather than continue to buy into an incorrect understanding of salvation - which is not by keeping the Law, as they said, but by faith in Christ.

 Paul was a Jew who was circumcised the eighth day - a Hebrew of the Hebrews from the tribe of Benjamin.
 He was schooled in the Law and the prophets and fully understood Israel's privileged position among the nations and their glorious calling.
-They were the nation, through who the Scriptures were given.
-They were the nations through whom Messiah of Israel and saviour of the world would be born.
+They were the nation through whom the Scriptures were given.
+They were the nation through whom Messiah of Israel and Saviour of the world would be born.

 To Israel was given the promised kingdom, and they were entrusted to give light to a darkened world.
-But Paul also knew that rejection of the Lord Jesus by his people, Israel, would delay them the salvation God planned for His people, through Christ.. for they did not recognise the time of their visitation.
-Paul was called to preach the gospel of Christ which alone could save sinners from death and hell - both Jew and Gentile alike.
+But Paul also knew that rejection of the Lord Jesus by his people, Israel, would delay them the salvation God planned for them through Christ... for they did not recognise the time of their visitation.
+Paul was called to preach the gospel of Christ which alone could save sinners from death and hell - for both Jew and Gentile alike.

-Israel's partial blindness caused them to miss their great salvation by faith in Christ, and caused this chosen apostle of God deep distress, great sorrow and ongoing anguish of heart.
-It also provides a peep into the compassionate soul of this man for his fellow-countrymen, Israel.
-May we have the same desperate grief and uninterrupted pain in our heart for the lost, Jew and Gentile alike.. and be ready and willing to speak the truth - in love.
+Israel's partial blindness caused them to miss their great salvation by faith in Christ, and caused this chosen apostle of God deep distress, great sorrow, and ongoing anguish of heart.
+It also provides a peep into the compassionate soul of this man for his fellow-countrymen.
+May we have the same desperate grief and uninterrupted pain in our heart for the lost, Jew and Gentile alike... and be ready and willing to speak the truth - in love.